 We urge strong public and private efforts to reduce emissions of heat-trapping gases and toxic pollutants from all sources.

 We support research on, and implementation of, climate change adaptations.

 We strongly support programs promoting regenerative agriculture as a means for farmers to receive compensation for agricultural practices maximizing sequestering atmospheric carbon dioxide in agricultural soils.
 This puts farmers at the forefront of not merely coping with a continually deteriorating global climate, instead, restoring earth’s natural climate systems.

 Immigrant labor is an important factor in agricultural operations.
-We recognize the need for specialized labor in agriculture, and support efforts to improve the process for such employment while insuring dignified and just treatment of employees.
+We recognize the need for specialized labor in agricultural production and processing, and support efforts to improve the process for such employment while insuring dignified and just treatment of employees.